snowman-repos/book/project_managers/README.md

-For once I’m just going to share something I’ve been doing for years that I could now not imagine not doing… dressing up as Princess Leia from Return of the Jedi and re-enacting the ‘lying in front of Jabba’ scene all chained up n stuff.

-A picture of toy version of Jabba the Hutt and Princess Leia from a Return of the Jedi sceneAwwwwww, look at cuddly lil Jabba Ok now that confession is out of the way, I’d also like to let you know how using a digital voice recorder in web project management meetings has proved invaluable time and time again for me when compared to old skool method of note taking with pen and paper.
+Ok now that confession is out of the way, I’d also like to let you know how using a digital voice recorder in web project management meetings has proved invaluable time and time again for me when compared to old skool method of note taking with pen and paper.

 THE PROBLEM WITH NOTE TAKING